-Rice Pilaf with Almonds and Cranberries is perfect for your holiday dinner!
-A make ahead side dish recipe that goes with turkey, chicken or ham!
+Rice Pilaf with Almonds and Cranberries is perfect for your holiday dinner.
+An easy, make ahead side dish recipe that goes with turkey, chicken or ham or beef.

 We love making sides like this rice pilaf that everyone goes crazy for.
 This Rice Pilaf with Cranberries and Almonds is NO exception.
 It’s just as delicious served with your Thanksgiving turkey or your Christmas ham as it is a Simple Roast Chicken dinner.

 What we love about this recipe, besides how it tastes, is that you can make it ahead of time and reheat it right before your holiday meal!
 Time saving recipes like this rice are life savers around the holidays, so we try and keep a lot of them on hand.

 What Is Rice Pilaf?

 Rice pilaf is a rice recipe that’s cooked in broth or stock instead of using water to make traditional rice.
 In American rice pilaf, we use a small pasta like orzo (as we do in this recipe) to add another layer of texture and flavor.

 In addition to the toasted orzo, we’re adding slivered almonds for crunch (and flavor!).
 We’re also adding a touch of sweetness with dried cranberries – also festive for the holiday season.